Great for families

 Skipton Castle Woods is a wild playground; a perfect place for kids to get closer to nature.

-Let your little ones explore the woodland at their own pace as they discover bugs, birds and trees with our nature spotter activity sheet.
+Let your little ones explore the woodland at their own pace as they discover bugs, birds and trees with our Spirit of the Hunter nature spotter activity sheet, inspired by our medieval willow hunter sculpture.

 Sneak a peek under fallen deadwood and stones to see what creatures hide beneath and watch out for the bubbles on the beck as fish come up to the surface.